yangshun/tech-interview-handbook/contents/coding-interview-prep.md

 #### Grokking the Coding Interview: Patterns for Coding Questions

-This course on Educative expands upon the questions on the recommended practice questions but approaches the practicing from a questions pattern perspective, which is an approach I also agree with for learning and have personally used to get better at coding interviews.
+This course by Design Gurus expands upon the questions on the recommended practice questions but approaches the practicing from a questions pattern perspective, which is an approach I also agree with for learning and have personally used to get better at coding interviews.
 The course allows you to practice selected questions in Java, Python, C++, JavaScript and also provides sample solutions in those languages.

 Learn and understand patterns, not memorize answers!
-[Join today for a 10% discount →](https://www.educative.io/courses/grokking-the-coding-interview?aff=x23W)
+[Join today for a 10% discount →](https://designgurus.org/link/kJSIoU?url=https%3A%2F%2Fdesigngurus.org%2Fcourse%3Fcourseid%3Dgrokking-the-coding-interview)

 ---